 Yes.
-This year our newly designed application system allows you to save a draft of your application, then come back and complete it later.
-In the application form, there is a button at the bottom of the page that says "Save for later."
+Our application system allows you to save a draft of your application, then come back and complete it later.
+In the application form, there is a button at the bottom of the page that says "Save for Later."
 Simply click this button, and you will be sent a secure link where you can resume the application later.
-You can request a reminder of this link by visiting the application form and entering your e-mail address.
-Saved drafts not submitted by the application deadline (July 11 at 11:59pm U.S. Pacific Time) will be considered final.
+You can request a reminder of this link by visiting the application form and entering your email address.
+Saved drafts not submitted by the application deadline of August 1 will be considered final.

 When you first saved your draft, you were provided with a secure link where you can access your draft.
 If you did not save this link, you can retrieve it automatically online.
-Here's how: Return to the application form and enter your e-mail address.
+Return to the application form and enter your email address.
 Click "Start Application" and a box will pop up.
-Click the yellow link that says "Access Draft."
-This will automatically send you an e-mail containing your link.
-Please be sure to enter the exact e-mail address you provided when you saved the draft, so our system can identify you.
+Click "Access Draft" and we will send you an email containing the link.
+Be sure to enter the exact email address you provided when you saved the draft, so our system can identify you.
 If you are still unable to access your draft, please contact us using the box below.

-I applied in 2015.
+I applied in a previous year.
 Can I start from my previous application?

 Yes.
-If you applied for OpenCon in 2015, we automatically created a draft application using last year’s data.
-To access the draft, visit the application form and enter the e-mail address you provided in your 2015 application.
-Click "Start Application," and a box will pop up with a yellow link that says "Access Draft."
-Click the link and we will e-mail you access to the draft.
-If this doesn't work, it is likely you used a different e-mail address.
+If you applied for OpenCon in a previous year, we automatically created a draft application using last year’s data.
+To access the draft, visit the application form and enter the email address you provided in your previous application.
+Click "Start Application," and a box will pop up.
+Click the "Access Draft" button and we will email you a secure link to your draft.
+If this doesn't work, it is likely you used a different email address.
 Either try again or simply proceed with filling out the blank application form.

 If you are applying for a scholarship sponsored by your institution and are unable to access your draft, please contact us using the form below.

-Applications are reviewed by the OpenCon Application Review Team, which is comprised of more than 60 alumni of previous OpenCon annual meetings and other leaders in the OpenCon community.
-The most highly rated applications are referred to the OpenCon 2016 Organizing Committee for final review.
-The Organizing Committee will issue invitations and travel scholarship notifications during the week of August 1, 2016.
+Applications are reviewed by the OpenCon Application Review Team, which is comprised of more than 80 alumni of previous OpenCon annual meetings and other leaders in the OpenCon community.
+The most highly rated applications are referred to the OpenCon 2017 Organizing Committee for final review.
+The Organizing Committee will issue invitations and travel scholarship notifications in early September.

 Applications will be considered based on their merits, and we will look for the most qualified and engaged students and early career professionals to attend.
 The three primary qualities we will be looking for are: